 - 18.1.
 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
 This includes images of pupils themselves if they are under the age of 18. - 18.2.
-Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety. - 18.3.
-If the incident meets the threshold it may be necessary to refer to the police in a timely manner.
+Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
+We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+The DSL will inform parents/carers of any incidents.

-19. Peer on Peer Abuse
+19. Child on Child Abuse